uprighted-learners/unit-7-hello-react/README.md

 ## Review

-In this lab, you will have created your first React application with multiple components.
+In this exercise, you will have created your first React application with multiple components.

 The software should: